-Legal Status of the Transgender Community Changing a birth certificate gender marker requires a doctor to fill out a form certifying the transition.
+Legal Status of the Transgender Community

+Changing a birth certificate gender marker requires a doctor to fill out a form certifying the transition.

 Individuals can change the gender markers on a driver's license by getting physician sign-off on a form certifying that the applicant has changed gender.

 In 2022, the administration of Republican Gov. Glenn Youngkin proposed new policies for the state's schools regarding how they treat transgender students.
 These policies include restricting which bathrooms they can use and which pronouns they may go by.

 The state offers a nonbinary gender option for state IDs as of July 2020.
 Insurance companies are not permitted to exclude transgender care.

+Government Statements and Actions

+Lt.
+Governor Winsome Earle-Sears is the Republican nominee for the Virginia 2025 race for governor.
+Earle-Sears is vocally anti-LGBTQ+.

-Government Statements and Actions In 2024, Virginia's General Assembly passed legislation meant to enshrine the legality of same-sex marriage in Virginia even if the U.S. Supreme Court strikes down the right on a federal level.
-The bill awaits Gov. Youngkin's approval.
+In 2024, Virginia's General Assembly passed legislation meant to enshrine the legality of same-sex marriage in Virginia even if the U.S. Supreme Court strikes down the right on a federal level.
+The bill was signed into law by then-Governor Glenn Youngkin in March 2024.
+However, the Virginia Constitution, which supersedes state law, stated that a marriage can only be between one man and one woman.
+In March 2025, the Governor signed SJ249, an amendment to the constitution which repeals that language and enshrines the right to lawful marriage between two adult persons in the state of Virginia.

 In 2022, 12 anti-transgender bills were introduced in Virginia's General Assembly, but all of them were defeated in the Democrat-controlled Senate.
-However, in September 2022, the administration of Republican Gov. Glenn Youngkin proposed new policies for the state's schools regarding how they treat transgender students.
-These policies include restricting which bathrooms they can use and which pronouns they may go by.
-In 2023, one bill has been prefiled in Virginia to ban gender-affirming care for trans youth.

 The state banned the "gay panic defense" on the 2021 Transgender Day of Visibility.

 In 2017, Danica Roem became the first trans person to serve openly in a state legislature after winning a seat in the Virginia House of Delegates.
-She is now running for a third term.
+She served three terms in the Virginia House of Delegates and now serves as a member of the Virginia Senate.

 Former Governor Ralph Northam recognized June 2018 as LGBTQ+ pride month in the state.

-After Governor Ralph Northam's medical school yearbook page featuring blackface became public, all five LGBTQ+ members of Virginia's general assembly organized to call on him to resign.
+The ACLU is currently tracking 17 anti-LGBTQ+ bills in Virginia, all of which were defeated in February when the legislative session ended, but are likely to come up again.

-Socio-cultural Environment of LGBTQ+People in Virginia Status of LGBTQ+ Organizing and Community There are a multitude of LGBTQ+ organizations dedicated to expanding protections for the Virginian LGBTQ+ community.
+Socio-cultural Environment of LGBTQ+People in Virginia

+Status of LGBTQ+ Organizing and Community

+There are a multitude of LGBTQ+ organizations dedicated to expanding protections for the Virginian LGBTQ+ community.

 Pride season in Virginia occurs across the region and continues through the fall.
 Many individuals in Northern Virginia have access to the Washington DC pride festivities.
 Other festivals occur throughout the state, including in Richmond.
 Corporate sponsors include large banks and insurance companies as well as local businesses.

-Cultural Views of the LGBTQ+ Community Despite religious exemptions, public opinion in Virginia is in favor of greater equality.
+Cultural Views of the LGBTQ+ Community

+Despite religious exemptions, public opinion in Virginia is in favor of greater equality.
 According to a 2017 poll, 60% of Virginians are in favor of same-sex marriage, and 69% favor non-discrimination laws covering the LGBTQ+ community.

 That same poll found that only 32% of respondents were in favor of a religious exemption to refuse services to members of the LGBTQ+ community.